 There is a concept that is important to grasp.
 It is the concept of a body working in balance, in harmony, as opposed to a body in which the various components of the body are fighting with each other for vital resources.
 If an organ, or group of cells, within our physical body goes on a campaign of inordinate growth, that is often a case of what we call cancer.
 Left unchecked it will result in the demise of the body it is occurring within.
 What is important, vital, to grasp is that the same principle is at work when we increase the scale we are looking at.
 The same principle applies when we’re looking at families, cultures, nations.
 Balance and harmony indicate a healthy body.
-Whether that body is a tribe, town, city, nation or planetary culture.
-If some component of the whole begins working to acquire inordinate amounts of the vital resources required by all, that is a symptom of a condition of disease and left unchecked will result in the demise of the body it is occurring within.
+Whether that body is a person, tribe, town, city, nation or planetary culture.
+If some component of the whole begins working to acquire inordinate amounts of the vital resources required by all, that is a symptom of a condition of disease, and, left unchecked will result in the demise of the body it is occurring within.

 I woke up in the middle of the night, my mind filled with thoughts of how disorienting, how contradictory, how hostile, the world can seem right now.
 Around this genuinely beautiful world there are people of all ages, genders, educational levels, people with sometimes vastly different experiential realities.
 We all want to live, we all want to love and be loved.
 I also believe that, if we are in touch with our core, innate being, all of us genuinely want to be contributing to a world which, in return, sustains us with the material requirements of a whole and healthy life.